daixtrose/cplusplus-primer/polymorphism/README.md

 template std::string consume<Impl>(Impl&);
 ```

-Als an alternative, the *definition* of `consume` could be in the header `include/polymorphism/consume_class_that_adheres_to_concept.hpp`.
+As an alternative, the *definition* of `consume` could be in the header `include/polymorphism/consume_class_that_adheres_to_concept.hpp`.
 Then the explicit template instantiation is no longer required.

 ## Testing